VishalRamesh50/Husky-Bot/docs/DOCUMENTATION.md

 **Aliases:** `.newSemester` \
 **Example:** `.new_semester` \
 **Permissions:** Administrator \
-**Note:** Will remove all courses from every member and removes all reaction roles for courses. \
+**Note:** Will remove all courses from every member and removes all reaction channels for courses. \
 **Purpose:** To initiate a fresh restart for all members and avoid having old members in courses they are not currently taking.

 ### Clear Courses